OSU-Bee-Lab/buzzdetect/to-do.md

 ## Machine Learning Design
 * Add dense layer for hierarchical categorization (categorize buzz, then within buzz categorize insect)
-* Add a single element to YAMNet embedding array that represents fundamental frequency?
-Could also be added in the second dense layer (or second model) that classifies within-buzz
+* Enhance embedding array with elements for relevant information:
+     - Dominant frequency of frame (could also be used in a second, within-buzz classificatio model)
-* Add time of day to model input?
+     - Time of day
 * Write custom loss function that penalizes within-buzz error less
-* Move away from YAMNet embeddings?

 ## Supercomputing
 ### Figure out supercomputing